Heather du Plessis-Allan: Both polls were wrong - the system is worthless

 Both cannot be true at the same time.

-I have a reasonable idea of what the political parties own internal polling is showing, or what they are prepared to say it's showing, and both sides seem to be saying roughly the same thing, which is that neither of these polls are totally right.
+I have a reasonable idea of what the political parties' own internal polling is showing, or what they are prepared to say it's showing, and both sides seem to be saying roughly the same thing, which is that neither of these polls are totally right.

 It's not the case of one of them being rogue and one of them being right.
 It's a case that neither of them got it right.